nikimanoledaki/CV/README.md

 _Online Education Lead_

 - Sourced donated laptops then partnered with Coursera for Refugees to launch online education initiatives for people from displaced backgrounds residing at Elpida, a refugee camp in Northern Greece.

+## Education

+**Makers Academy** (12/2019 to 3/2020)
+- Completed an intensive software engineering training course to develop industry-level skills such as test-driven development and agile methodologies while also learning computer science fundamentals, including object-oriented programming and algorithmic complexity.

+**King's College London** (9/2015 to 6/2019) </br>
+_BA (Hons) International Relations_

+- Wrote a dissertation about **bias in machine learning** through a case study of a hiring tool developed by Amazon that devalued women’s CVs.
+- Achieved the highest grade in my third-year **Cybersecurity** module on my case study essays on the spyware industry (80%).
+- Grade: 67% (High 2:1)

+**The London School of Economics and Political Science** (7/2019 to 8/2019) </br>
+_ME100 Introduction to Calculus_

+- Explored mathematical tools such as differentiation, optimization, and integration necessary for further study in statistics and data analysis.
+- Grade: 70% (First)

 ## Hobbies

 **Learning new languages.** Fluent in French, Greek, and English, studied Mandarin Chinese for 6 years, conversational in Spanish, learning Catalan.</br>
-**Attending Meetups** e.g. AI for Good, AI & JavaScript, London Gophers, Microsoft Reactor events
+**Attending Meetups** e.g. Codebar, AI for Good, AI & JavaScript, London Gophers, Microsoft Reactor events